Platinum Parent Resources

 Additional Parental Resources:

 Achievement Prep’s Mental Health Clinicians have compiled a list of resources for parents to support their scholar(s) from home:

 Because we believe our Platinum Parents are our greatest resources, we want every parent to be informed about the state of our schools.
-Please see the 2013-2014 and 2014-15 Annual Reports for information about Achievement Prep policies, staff, and success.
-Please see the 2015 School Performance Report from the Public Charter School Board for information about school characteristics and scholar performance.
+Please see the 2014-2015 and 2016-17 Annual Reports for information about Achievement Prep policies, staff, and success.
+Please see the 2017 Elementary and 2017 Middle School Performance Report from the Public Charter School Board for information about school characteristics and scholar performance.

 In accordance with Title VI of the Civil Rights Act of 1964 (“Title VI”), Title IX of the Education Amendments of 1972 (“Title IX”), Section 504 of the Rehabilitation Act of 1973 (“Section 504”), Title II of the Americans with Disabilities Act of 1990 (“ADA”), the Age Discrimination Act of 1975 (“The Age Act”), and the Boy Scouts of America Equal Access Act, applicants for admission and employment, students, parents, employees, sources of referral of applicants for admission and employment, and all unions or professional organizations holding collective bargaining or professional agreements with Achievement Prep are hereby notified that Achievement Prep does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission or access to, or treatment or employment in, its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.